Massachusetts Institute of Technology

 PRINTOUT

-2) Use the mouse to copy your SQL statements and paste them into a text editor such as Notepad, then print from Notepad..
+We cannot save or print the SQL statement and the query result directly on phpPgAdmin.
+However, you can copy your SQL statements and paste them into a text editor such as Notepad, and then print from there.

 'Print' out the SQL statements and the query results for Query 3, 7 and 10 in the above table of queries.
-Actually, there is no need to generate printed hardcopy.
+Actually, there is no need to generate printed hard copy.
 All the exercises will be submitted electronically to the class homework locker on Stellar.
 CRON machines have a 'printer' named 'Adobe PDF' that, instead of printing a document, saves it in PDF format within a folder of your choosing.
 All Athena clusters have access to physical printers via a system called 'Pharos' that controls the routing of your printout.
 See this website: http://kb.mit.edu/confluence/display/istcontrib/Pharos+Public+Student+Printing+at+MIT for further information about how to print from Athena machines.
 See this website: http://cronlasso.mit.edu/cron/p.lasso?t=4:2:0 for further information about printing from CRON machines.
 Basically, after 'printing' you must release a print job for printing on a particular machine.

 Your file(s) containing your lab exercise #1 can be uploaded to Stellar later this week when we have provided access to you to the class homework turn in area on Stellar.